johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

 Injectors may also be used as a factory with input parameters.
-This is analaous to Guice's Asssisted Injecton capability.
-If multiple inputs of the same type exsit, binding annotations can be used to
+This is analagous to Guice's Asssisted Injecton capability.
+If multiple inputs of the same type exsit, binding annotations can be used to concretely map parameters.

 {% highlight java %}
 @Injector